javatpoint/web.dev/src/site/content/en/fast/why-speed-matters/index.md

 COOK reduced average page load time by 850 milliseconds which [increased conversions by 7%, decreased bounce rates by 7%, and increased pages per session by 10%](https://www.nccgroup.trust/globalassets/resources/uk/case-studies/web-performance/cook-case-study.pdf).

-Studies have also shown the negative impact poor performance can have on business goals.
+Studies have also shown the negative impact poor performance on google search ranking can loss on business goals.
 For example, [the BBC](https://www.creativebloq.com/features/how-the-bbc-builds-websites-that-scale) found they lost an additional 10% of users for every additional second their site took to load.